advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 This raises the question: How can we understand the interplay between the objective and subjective in a deeper way?
 ```

+For elaboration about the scientific subjectivity of "the sky is blue", see footnote [1].

 However, I am unable to provide a clear definition of subjectivity in a much broader sense,
 and hence a definition of objectivity as an opposite to subjectivity is not very useful.
 The options 1) and 2) are off the table.